agslima/sistema-iot-de-controle/README.md

 * User data is persisted locally in a **CSV database**.
 * Hardware interaction is handled via the **MRAA library**.

+> [warning]
-> **Note:** This project focuses on the *implementation of logic and hardware integration*.
+> This project focuses on the *implementation of logic and hardware integration*.
 While MD5 is used here for educational demonstration of hashing concepts, modern production environments should utilize stronger algorithms (e.g., SHA-256 or bcrypt).

 ---

-## 📂 Project Structure
+## Project Structure 📂

 The codebase is modularized to separate core logic, user management, and security validation.